zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/README.md

 # Credentials

 Next, please enter your twitter app's credentials in the twitter_credentials.config file.
-The Storm spout will not work without these credentials.
+The Storm spout will not work without these credentials!!

+You do not have to edit postgres_credentials.config, but you may do so if you want to change the database or table name that the data will write to.
 Now, you can run:

 ```bash